story-cv/story-cv.github.io/replit.md

 - Fixed logo display issues in header and footer with proper dark/light mode switching
 - Applied consistent brand colors with primary orange (#EE4E34) for mission title

+### Dark Mode Removal (July 22, 2025)
+- **Completely removed dark mode functionality** to simplify maintenance and focus on light mode only
+- Removed all `@media (prefers-color-scheme: dark)` CSS blocks throughout the codebase
+- Updated both index.html and about-us.html to use only `logo-with-text-light.svg`
+- Simplified header and footer logo CSS to target `img` elements directly
+- Cleaned up all dark mode color overrides and theme switching logic
+- Updated design system to be light mode only with simplified CSS architecture
+- All visual elements now use consistent light mode styling without dark mode variants

 ### Launch Preparation Updates (July 18, 2025)
 - Updated all primary CTA buttons to open in new tabs (target="_blank" rel="noopener noreferrer")
 - Modified hero section "you" text to be italicized for emphasis: "We don't ask *you* to figure out what sounds good"